jcostac/ETL-Energy-Tracker/README.md

-# ETL Energy Trackjer Pipeline
+# ETL Energy Tracker Pipeline
 Proof of concept for tracking of energy prices and volumes for REE.